neuronsimulator/ringtest/README.md

 cd ringtest && git checkout tutorial
 ```

-This repository contains `mod` sub-directory which has MOD files (for gap-juction related test).
-Using standard NEURON workflow, we can build `special` executable using `nrnivmodl` as:
+This repository contains a `mod` sub-directory which has MOD files (for the gap-junction related test).
+Using the standard NEURON workflow, we can build a `special` executable using `nrnivmodl` as:

 ```bash
 cd $SOURCE_DIR/ringtest